matrix-org/matrix-spec-proposals/content/_index.md

 homeservers.
 The data is split into `message events` and `state events`.

 Message events:
-These describe transient 'one-off' activity in a room such as an instant messages, VoIP call setups, file transfers, etc. They generally describe communication activity.
+These describe transient 'one-off' activity in a room such as instant messages, VoIP call setups, file transfers, etc. They generally describe communication activity.